AdobeDocs/experience-manager-assets-essentials.en/help/adminster-aem-assets-essentials.md

 >[!NOTE]
 >
->To be able to manage these tasks, you must add users to the [Administrator Assets Essentials product profile](#add-users-to-product-profiles).
+>To be able to manage these tasks, especially managing permissions, your user must have application administration rights - it needs to be added to the [Administrator Assets Essentials product profile](#add-users-to-product-profiles).

 ### Create folder structure {#create-folder-structure}